Ultimate Vendor – Frequently Asked Questions (FAQs) – Filing Claims for RefundOpen All Close All

 - CDTFA-608, Certificate of Farming Use.
 The farmer must provide a new Certificate of Farming Use annually or when pertinent information on the certificate requires change.

 In some instances, an Ultimate Purchaser will purchase diesel fuel for both exempt and non-exempt uses.
 The exemption certificate must show what percentage of the purchase is for diesel fuel used for an exempt purpose.
-The exempt gallons claimed on your Diesel Fuel Ultimate Vendor Report/Claim for Refund form BOE-770-DV or form BOE-770-DVW must report the appropriate percentage.
+The exempt gallons claimed on your Diesel Fuel Ultimate Vendor Report/Claim for Refund form CDTFA-770-DV or form CDTFA-770-DVW must report the appropriate percentage.

 Yes.
 You must provide all information requested on the exemption certificate.
 If some of the information cannot be obtained, please contact the Appeals and Data Analysis Branch (ADAB), P.O.
 Box 942879, Sacramento, CA, 94279-0033.

 Why are farmers required to provide their Federal Tax Identification Number (FEIN) on the Certificate of Farming Use?

 Section 60503 of the Diesel Fuel Law gives the Department the authority to prescribe what information shall be contained in the exemption certificate.
 The Department has therefore made the FEIN a required field on this form.
 The FEIN is used by us to enter the farmer into our database as a person claiming exempt use of diesel fuel.
 If you sell fuel to a farmer without tax in good faith based on a fraudulent certificate we will make the refund to you.
 The farmer issuing the fraudulent certificate becomes liable for the tax, interest, and possibly penalties.
 If a farmer does not have an FEIN, the form can be accepted without one and should be sent to us.
 We will provide you with a CDTFA account number to use in the FEIN field when filing claims.